Final project: a useful implement for a person living with a disability

 - At least one moving image of the prototype(s): a movie or other short animated element demonstrating something interactive happening, showing motion, etc. It’s best to capture a subject’s interaction with your prototype, though that’s not strictly necessary.
 This movie should also be captioned.
 Movie formatting information.

 - At least three images illustrating some aspect of your prototype development or feedback process.
-Please caption these.
-These could be, for instance:
+Please caption these and include

-- Pictures you take as you’re working on putting your prototype together
+as is appropriate.
+These could be, for instance:- Pictures you take as you’re working on putting your prototype together

 - Pictures you take capturing a failure, surprise, turning point, etc.